npc-strider/Blackboard-marks/README.md

 - selenium
 - chromedriver, placed relative to this directory

 Run the script with `py main.py` and enter your student number and password.
-I'm not taking your personal details, but *don't my word for it* - always check the source if you don't trust it!
+I'm not taking your personal details, but *don't take my word for it* - always check the source if you don't trust it!

 ---